Taiki Hirato

 Taiki Hirato (平戸 太貴, Hirato Taiki) is a Japanese footballer who plays for Kyoto Sanga FC in the J1 League.

 Career

-Taiki Hirato joined J1 League club Kashima Antlers in 25 May 2016, he debuted in J.League Cup (v Júbilo Iwata).
+Taiki Hirato joined J1 League club Kashima Antlers on 25 May 2016, he debuted in J.League Cup (v Júbilo Iwata).
 He made his league debut for Kashima against Nagoya Grampus on the 5 April 2019.

 Taiki made his league debut during his loan spell for Machida against JEF United on the 26 February 2017.
 He scored his first goal for Machida against Gifu on the 22 July 2017, scoring in the 40th minute.

 During his second spell with Machida, Taiki made his league debut against Ventforet Kofu on the 4 August 2019.
 Taiki scored his first goal for the club against Fagiano Okayama on the 25 August 2019, scoring in the 28th minute.

 Taiki made his league debut for Kyoto against Sagan Tosu on the 23 April 2023.